Everything developers need to know about Bat Surveys in 2021

 European Protected Species Licence Applications: how they affect your scheme and schedule

-On some occasions, if you have a bat survey done which shows that bats are present and you need to destroy a bat roost as part of your development, you will require a European protected species licence (EPSL) from Natural England.
+On some occasions, if you have a bat survey done which shows bats species present and you may need to destroy a bat roost as part of your development proposal, you will require a European protected species licence (EPSL) from Natural England.

 The EPSL process is a separate process that can take up to six weeks.
-We can help with this process and have an outstanding record of getting EPSL applications approved.
+We can help with this process and have an outstanding record of getting applications for European protected species licences approved.

-Where a bat roost of low conservation value is present (i.e. small numbers of common bat species) a new type of licence is available (in England only).
-This is called a Low Impact Class Licence or a Bat Mitigation Class Licence.
+Where a bat roost of low conservation value is present (i.e. small numbers of common bat species), a new type of licence is available (in England only).
+This is called a Low Impact Class Licence, a Bat Mitigation Class Licence or simply a Low Impact Bat Licence.

-This licence can be applied for in a much shorter time frame than a full EPSL, thereby preventing any delays to your development.
-Arbtech are able to offer licence applications to our clients for this type of licence thanks to our highly experienced consultants.”
+This licence can be applied in a much shorter time frame than a full EPSL, thereby preventing any delays to your development.
+Arbtech is able to offer licence applications to our clients for this type of licence thanks to our highly experienced consultants.

 The Bat Survey Guidelines and what they mean for you

-In this way, our activity surveys and the corresponding report can show, scientifically, that the mitigation you propose as part of your planning application is adequate and appropriate to the species and population of bat, and the actual use of the site.
+In this way, our activity surveys, the corresponding bat survey report and the survey data from the assessment can show scientifically that the mitigation work you propose as part of your planning application is adequate and appropriate to the species and population of bat, and the actual use of the site.

-Later in 2021, the BCT are due to launch their updated guidelines for professional ecologists.
-This is widely expected to increase the demand for activity surveys in an effort to demonstrate probable-absence in the case of more esoteric species, as well as those more common but difficult to spot, such as common pipistrelle that roost in very small crevices.
+The BCT’s updated guidelines for professional ecologists are expected to increase the demand for activity surveys in an effort to demonstrate probable absence in the case of more esoteric species, as well as those more common but difficult to spot, such as common pipistrelle that roost in very small crevices.

-This is in response to updated scientific study that relates to the the confidence with which surveyors can identify crevice dwelling species and their roosts from a preliminary assessment.
+This is in response to an updated scientific study that relates to the confidence with which surveyors can identify crevice dwelling species and their roosts from a preliminary assessment.

-Your planning application, supported by a scoping survey report (and or emergence survey report) will enable you to secure a planning consent.
+Your full planning application, supported by a stage 1 and/or stage 2 bat survey report, will enable you to secure planning consent.

-Under certain circumstances, you may require an EPSL for your proposed development, but that will not affect your planning application.
-So to summarise then:
+Under certain circumstances, you may require an EPSL for your proposed development, but that will not affect planning applications.

 - Get a preliminary assessment done.

-- If you need to, get the bat emergence surveys done.
+- If you need to, get the Bat Emergence and Re-Entry Surveys done.

 - Get your planning permission.